superswan/memloader/README.md

 ```

 # More info
 An anonymous file descriptor is created in memory using `memfd_create()`.
-The file can be executed in the first stage while the file descriptor is still open by accessing /proc/<PID>/fd/<FD>.
+The file can be executed in the first stage while the file descriptor is still open by accessing `/proc/<PID>/fd/<FD>`.
 Pressing `return` will execute the file and close file descriptor.
-The second argument to the `execl(2)` will determine the process name.
+The second argument to the `execl(2)` function will determine the process name.